Jimmy Banks: Coaching

 In 1999, he became the head coach of the Milwaukee School of Engineering men's soccer team, a position he held until his death in 2019.
 He also served as the director of coaching of the Milwaukee Kickers.
 While he retired from playing professionally, he continued playing with the Milwaukee Bavarians.

+In 1988, Bank served as the coach of the junior varsity boys’ soccer team at Brookfield East High School.

 He remained a force in Milwaukee's inner city as a founder of an inner-city youth soccer camp and a full-time and volunteer worker with the Milwaukee Boy's and Girl's Club.
 His years of work with disadvantaged youth led to his being honored with the Community Spirit Award.

 In 1999, the University of Wisconsin–Milwaukee inducted Banks into the school's Athletic Hall of Fame.

 Death

 On April 25, 2019, his son Demetrius "Dee" Banks announced that Banks was in "the final days of his battle with cancer."
 The following day, Banks died at the age of 54.